exakat/php-dictionary/dictionary.rst

 See also `File system <https://www.php.net/manual/en/book.filesystem.php>`_

-Related :
+Related : :ref:`File system <filesystem>`

 .. _file-system:
+.. _filesystem:

 File system
 -----------

-A file system is a way to store and organise multiple files.
-A file system include files and folders.
+A file system is a method or structure used by operating systems to organize, store, and manage files and data on storage devices such as hard drives, solid-state drives, USB drives, and network-attached storage (NAS).
+It provides a logical and efficient way to store and retrieve data on these storage media.

 .. code-block:: php